JasonLukose/RedditWordCloud/README.md

-# SubredditAutoModSentimentAnalysis
+# SubredditSentimentAnalysis
-Automated Moderator and Sentiment Analysis of your subreddit
+Sentiment Analysis of your subreddit